Mihyar-30614/Algorithms/A/README.md

 followed by T lines, one per test case.
 Each test case is specified by two space-separated integers, A and B (1 <= A <= B <= 106).

 Output
 For each test case, output a single line containing the number of happy numbers between A and B, inclusive.

-Sample Input Sample Output Sample Output, with visualized whitespace
+Sample Input Sample Output Sample Output, with visualized whitespace are provided in files

-2 5 5\n

-1 20 0 0\n

-14 18

-Note: is a space, and \n is a newline character.